-Triphistoric has an interactive map of UK Historic Sites as well as Australian ones.
-Heritage Ireland has maps and information on heritage sites around Ireland while the National Park Service (USA) lists historical places on a register.
+In the UK, the National Trust and English Heritage have fantastic family-friendly visitor experiences at most of their historical sites.
+In Ireland, Heritage Ireland has maps and information on heritage sites around Ireland, while the National Park Service (USA) lists historical places on a register.

-Speaking of history, it may sound gruesome but kids love graveyards and they are great places to have a ramble and an explore around.
+Speaking of history, it may sound like an odd idea, but kids love graveyards and they are great places to have a ramble and an explore around.
 We have found them to be tranquil and calm places, obviously we don’t visit them at night when it could be spooky!

 Make a change to your shopping routine and visit a farmer’s market near you.
 Kids often think things come in packet and it’s good to show them fresh fruit and vegetables, cheese and breads etc lined up on stalls.

 You get to taste things, talk to the producer in most cases, find out more about how things are made and pick up seasonal things as well which is better for the environment.

 Then either head home to cook up something delicious or grab some picnic foods while you are there for some al-fresco munching.

 Head to the Beach

 A favourite family activity of ours is heading to the beach.
 No matter what the weather is!
 (Remember there’s no such thing as bad weather just the wrong clothing!).
 Obviously it’s nicer if it’s sunny and warm but if it’s not then you can still have lots of fun hunting for shells, making mermaids, digging sandcastles and more.
 Here are fun interesting things to do at the beach with the kids.

 Take a tour of your own village, town or city armed with your smartphone or digital camera and snap places as you go.